noahehall/theBookOfNoah/0current/languages/javascript/readme.md

   - a fn must jumb back to the place when it returns, thus the interpreter must remember the callstack
 - the context of the callstack must be remembered
   - hence why in some circles using/overusing `try..catch` is frowned upon, ignore those guys who think microoptimizations are important, spend your time elseware
-    - if you're not embedding your entire program in a try, catch, your safe
+    - if you're not embedding your entire program in a try-catch, your safe
 - when a new context is created, its pushed to the top of the stack, when it returns, it is removed

 ### scope

 - determines the life, death and visibility of a variable
   - its intrinsically linked to the callstack, where each block context creates a new closure
-- block scope: lives within {}
+- block scope: lives within {}, see block section
 - function scope: lives within function definitions/expressions/closures
   - fns created with new / arrow do not create closures
+  - also applies to classes
 - scope chain:
   - if the variable is not available in the current scope:
   - look for it in the parent function, if its not available there
   - go up one level, and continue all the way to the window (global) scope
+- temporal dead zone: ...

 ### operators